gy19cp/GEOG5990Assessment1/README.md

 A concise, briefer Model Summary can be found by selecting the [Model 1](https://gy19cp.github.io/model1summary.html) webpage on the website.

 This animated agent-based model uses Sheep and Foxes within a raster grid environment.
-Sheep move, eat, share food with neighbouring Sheep and are unfortunately killed by Foxes.
+Sheep move, eat, share food with neighbouring Sheep and are killed by Foxes.
 Foxes move and eat Sheep up to a specific food capacity.

 ### Model Files/Directories List
 -	[Model*](https://gy19cp.github.io/model.py) - Model to download and run as it contains detailed explanatory comments, testing and debugging.